menglinmet/ees_3310_5310_website/content/policies.md

 #### Preparation

-Except for the first day of class,
+Except for the first week of the semester,
 **You should the read lab description and do any preparatory activities before coming to lab**
+(If you are doing the lab asynchronously, read the materials and do the preparations before starting work on the lab).

 #### Reports

 For **lab reports**, you must write RMarkdown code that successfully compiles to a Word document or PDF file.
 To turn in your report, you must:

-* Clone the assignment from {{< GITHUB >}} classroom
+* Accept the assignment in {{< GITHUB >}} classroom
+* Use RStudio to create a new Project from Version Control and give it the URL for your GitHub respository for the lab assignment.
-* Use the RMarkdown template to complete the exercises
+* Use the RMarkdown lab report template in the assignment to complete the exercises
 * Successfully knit the RMarkdown into a Word or PDF document
 * Use git to commit your work (including the RMarkdown **and** the Word or PDF output)